-Subsequently, release 4.2 will encompass all modules not included in version 4.1, ensuring that from that point onwards (31 December 2025 first reporting reference date), all modules will be reported using the new semantics.
+Subsequently, release 4.2 will encompass all modules, ensuring that from that point onwards (31 December 2025 first reporting reference date), all modules will be reported using the new semantics.

 5. What possible technical implications will the new glossary have for National Competent Authorities (NCAs) and institutions?